Skip to main content

 Treatment Options for a Cracked Tooth

-Dental Bonding — For minor craze lines or superficial cracks, bonding may be sufficient to protect the tooth.
+Dental Bonding — For minor craze lines or superficial cracks that do not extend into the dentine, bonding may be sufficient to protect the tooth.

 Extraction — In cases where the crack extends below the gum line or the tooth has split vertically, it may not be possible to save the tooth.
-If you are uncertain about whether your tooth can be preserved, our guide on whether a broken tooth can be saved explores this question in detail.
+Extraction would then be discussed alongside options for replacing the missing tooth.

 Types of Tooth Cracks Explained

-• Craze lines — Tiny, superficial cracks in the enamel surface.
-Very common in adults and usually do not require treatment.
+• Craze lines — These are tiny, superficial cracks in the enamel surface.
+They are extremely common in adults and usually do not cause pain or require treatment.

 When Professional Dental Assessment May Be Needed